Unrivalled innovative research

 - Breast cancer fatigue

 - Metabolic syndrome

 - Neurocognitive function

 - Threatened miscarriage

-Find out more about NICM's current Clinical Trials.
+Find out more about NICM HRI's current Clinical Trials.

 Our preclinical laboratory research focuses on the identification, bioactivity and mechanisms of action of herbal medicines and herb-drug interactions:

 - Quality assurance through authentication of the botanical identity of raw herbs and identification of active ingredients.

 - Extraction, isolation and quantification of herbal biomarkers.

 - Method development for quality assurance of complex herbal medicines and stability studies.